Hypomagnesaemia is defined as a serum magnesium concentration < 0.7 mmol/L.

 Magnesium is principally absorbed from the intestines and excreted by the kidneys.

 Magnesium is absorbed in the intestines and excreted in the kidney via urine.
 Bone is the main reservoir of magnesium in the body, but exchange with serum concentrations is not freely accessible.

-The kidneys are the principle site of magnesium excretion via the urine.
+The kidneys are the main site of magnesium excretion via the urine.
 An estimated 80% of serum magnesium is filtered at the glomerulus.
-From here the principle site of reabsorption is the Loop of Henle in the thick ascending limb.
+From here the principal site of reabsorption is the Loop of Henle in the thick ascending limb.